matthewglasenapp/haplotag/README.md

 The data we will be working with is located on Hummingbird in ```/hb/groups/cornejo_lab/matt/sample_bams_vcfs/```

-Each sample has its own directory containing multiple files.
+Each sample has its own directory containing multiple files resulting from phasing with WhatsHap.
 Here is an example of the files for HG002.

 ```
 HG002.haplotag.bam